stef-coenen/thebrownfox-blog/_posts/2017-05-09-atomic-design-applied.markdown

 image: 2017-05-09/header-marked.png
 ---

 Did you ever feel the need to give your sass files a bit more meaning?
-Than this one is for you.
+Then this one is for you.
 You might have read the [book "Atomic Design"](http://bradfrost.com/blog/post/atomic-web-design/) from Brad Frost.
 All the credit of this approach of course goes to him.
-In this blog post however I will go into detail of how to put this in practice on your day to day work with your sass setup.
+In this blog post however, I will go into detail of how to put this in practice on your day to day work with your sass setup.

 The approach I'm about to demonstrate you is created to give a meaningful structure to your sass files.
-So let's start with asking yourself how do I structure my sass files?
+So, let's start with asking yourself how do I structure my sass files?
 Do I just put them all in my sass folder?
 Do I create a components folder for components?
 Or another approach?
 And why do you do this?

 My guess would be that you do this to have an understandable architecture for your files.
 Let's take an example, you are finishing up the header and start work on the search inside of the header.
 You have some general button styling.
 But for the search component it should of course hold a specific icon.
 And that icon should match the size of the input box next to it.
-So you might create the following style rule:
+So, you might create the following style rule:

 {% highlight css linenos %}
 .header .search .btn-search {